TULiberalArts/Geographic-Information-Systems/pages/undergradaute.md

 ## Accelerated Degree (4+1)
 **Start the Professional Science Master’s in GIS in your junior or senior year!**
-The Professional Science Master’s in Geographic Information Systems (PSM in GIS) 4+1 program allows students to start pursuing a graduate degree in their junior or senior year, completing both a Bachelor’s and Professional Science Master’s in five years.
-This reduces the number of credits that a student has to complete after the Bachelor’s degree to earn the Master’s.
-Students may enter the 4+1 in their junior or senior year, taking up to four graduate-level courses during their undergraduate program.
-The remaining graduate credits for the PSM in GIS would be completed in the year following the awarding of their bachelor’s degree.
-Graduate level courses completed during the Junior or Senior year may be used to satisfy major requirements, as apporpriate.
-Students who enroll in their Junior year may use up to 12 credits toward the PSM in GIS.
-Students will discuss which courses to take during their undergraudate program with the Assistant Director of the PSM in GIS.
+The 4+1 program empowers students to complete a bachelor’s and a master’s degree in only five years.
+This reduces the number of credits you need to take after finishing your bachelor’s before you’ll earn your master’s.
+Starting in their junior or senior year, students take up to four graduate-level courses during their undergraduate program.
+The remaining graduate credits for the PSM in GIS are completed in the year following the awarding of a bachelor’s degree.
+Graduate level courses completed during the junior or senior year may be used to satisfy major requirements, as appropriate.
+Students who enroll in their junior year may use up to 12 credits toward the PSM in GIS.
+Students will discuss which courses to take during their undergraduate program with the Assistant Director of the PSM in GIS.

 ### Sample Curriculum:

 **Junior Year**<br>
-- Fall Semester: Graduate level GIS elective<br>
+- Fall Semester: Graduate-level GIS elective<br>
-- Spring Semester: Graduate level GIS elective<br>
+- Spring Semester: Graduate-level GIS elective<br>

 **Senior year**<br>
 - Fall Semester: GUS 8065: Cartography<br>
-- Spring Semester: Graduate level GIS elective<br>
+- Spring Semester: Graduate-level GIS elective<br>

 - **Summer**: GUS 5162: Advanced Statistics; GUS 8069: GIS Ethics and Professional Practice
-- **Fall**: GUS 8067: Spatial Database Design; Graduate level GIS elective
+- **Fall**: GUS 8067: Spatial Database Design; Graduate-level GIS elective
 - **Spring**: GUS 8066: Application Development; GUS 9187: GIS Capstone

 ## Application Requirements